 - Use simple past for the bulk of the passage, and then

-- Indicate a transition back to our story’s present, still using simple past.
+- Indicate a transition back to our story’s present, with another had and/or using simple past.

 The sugary smell took him back to the last time he’d seen his grandmother.
 Her eyes had crinkled with mischievousness as she sneaked the usual candy bar into his pocket when his mother wasn’t looking.
 He thought she was beautiful, blue-gray hair and all.
 By the time he said goodbye and left with his mother, his pockets were full with several more candies, and he promised to come back soon.